Factorizations of cycles and multi-noded rooted trees: Graphs associated to factorizations

 \begin{cor} Suppose $G \in \cG_S^*(d,r, \tau; e_1, \dots, e_{r-1}).$ Then $\sum_{j=1}^{r-1} (e_j-1) = d-1$ if and only if $G$ is a tree. \end{cor} \begin{proof} Suppose $G$ is the factorization graph associated to $(\sigma_1, \dots, \sigma_{r-1})$, a factorization of $\tau.$ Since $\tau$ is a $d$-cycle, one sees $(\sigma_1, \dots, \sigma_{r-1})$ generates a transitive subgroup of $S_d.$ Thus, any two $[d]$-vertices of $G$ are connected by a path.
 However, any $S$-vertex is connected to some $[d]$-vertex.
 Hence, $G$ is connected.
 Then the conclusion follows from Lemma \ref{lem:tree}. \end{proof}

-It is not obvious from the definition that any two different factorizations of $\tau$ have different factorization graphs.
-We will show this is true at the end of this section by induction on $r$, and to achieve this, we discuss conditions on factorizations of $\tau$.
+It turns out that the same factorization graph can occur for different $\tau.$ However, it is true that any two different factorizations of a fixed $\tau$ have different factorization graphs, which is not obvious from the definition.
+We will show this fact at the end of this section by induction on $r$, and to achieve this, we discuss conditions on factorizations of $\tau$.

 \begin{lem} Suppose $\mu = (u_1, \dots, u_q)$ is a $q$-cycle and $\eta \in S_{\supp(\mu)}$ satisfying $\supp(\eta) = \{u_{j_1}, \dots, u_{j_p} \} \subseteq \{u_1, u_2, \ldots, u_q\}$ for some $j_1 > \cdots > j_p$.
 Let $s$ be the number of disjoint cycles (including the ones of length $1$) in the cycle decomposition of $\mu \eta$.
 Then $s \le p$, and the followings are equivalent: \begin{ilist} \itm $s = p.$ \itm $\eta = (u_{j_1}, \dots, u_{j_p})$. \itm $\mu \eta = (u_{j_1+1}, u_{j_1+2}, \dots, u_q, u_1, \dots, u_{j_p}) (u_{j_p+1}, u_{j_p + 2}, \dots, u_{j_{p-1}}) \cdots$ \\ $\cdots (u_{j_2+1}, u_{j_2+2}, \dots, u_{j_1}).$ \end{ilist} \end{lem}